syall/knowit/content/posts/browsers.md

 <!-- ... -->
 ```

-The browser not only supports HTML as a mark-up language but also CSS as a declarative style language!
+The browser supports both HTML as a mark-up language and CSS as a styling language!

-From a user perspective, the browser seems to be a magic box where websites just appear.

 From a technical perspective, the browser is a program that processes HTML and CSS code to interface with the native graphics engine of the operating system.

 Besides HTML and CSS, there is the notorious beast of the internet: JavaScript (JS).

-Riddled with history due to evolving standards coupled with legacy support, the standard for the language is extremely complex and has fragmented browser implementation.
+Riddled with history due to evolving standards coupled with legacy support, the standard for the language is extremely complex and has fragmented implementation between browsers.

 Despite the divides, the big picture is that each browser has its own dedicated JS toolchain (parsers, compilers, optimizers, etc.) that can interpret all of the nuances the standard allows.

-As a system, the complexity compounds as the implementations of these living programming languages have to not only interoperate at initial load time but also respond dynamically to user events.
+As a architectural unit, the complexity compounds as the implementations of these living programming languages have to not only interoperate at initial load time but also respond dynamically to user activity.

 ## An Operating Systems Perspective

 Most browsers implement or at least simulate a file system for content loaded in by URLs, storing the data as sources.

-For example, [`Way to Go`](https://way-to-go.syall.work/) is a simple static game I wrote that responds with these main resources:
+For example, [`Way to Go`](https://way-to-go.syall.work/) is a simple static game that responds with these relevant resources:

 ```text
 way-to-go